 - A lack of capacity to enter into the contract

-On the other hand, a voidable contract is one that leaves open the possibility to be altered or canceled by one or both parties.
+On the other hand, a voidable contract opens the possibility of being altered or canceled by one or both parties.

-In some cases, either the subject of the contract is unlawful, or the terms are unrealistic.
+In some cases, either the subject of the contract is unlawful or the terms are unrealistic.
 For instance, you cannot sign a contract to deliver banned liquor to a restaurant.
-Even if you enter into such an agreement, you have no legal recourse if the other party breaches the terms, because the contract wasn’t legally-binding to begin with.
+Even if you enter into such an agreement, you have no legal recourse if the other party breaches the terms because the contract wasn’t legally binding.

 How To Create A Legally Binding Contract

 Now that you know what makes a contract legally binding, here’s how you can create legally valid agreements:

 Most companies have a standard template for contracts requiring a signature.
 However, you have the right to review and even challenge the terms of an offer before accepting it.
 You can also make a counteroffer at this stage.

 Step 2 – Set a Deadline (Option Agreements)

 If you are initiating the offer, it’s a good idea to set a deadline for the other party to review the terms of the contract, suggest any changes, and accept or decline it.
 Setting a predetermined deadline can avoid prolonging the negotiation process unnecessarily.